vladimirschneider/To-Do-List/README.md

 }
 ```

 The method turned out to be quite simple.
-I search elements, set correct data and events.
-After it append the element in tasks container.
+I search for objects, set correct data and events, and append the child to container.

-For a `toggleTaskStatusClass` method.
-Tell me what do you think about it.
-Usually I do not do this.
-I did it here for example and to know your opinion.
+Let's look at  `toggleTaskStatusClass` method - usually this is not how I code things like that, and I shared it as example only.
+What's your take on it?
+Please don't hesitate to comment.

-So, iterate over tasks with onCreateTask method and create form submit event.
+Now I will iterate over tasks with onCreateTask method and create a form submit event.

 ```javascript
 tasks.forEach((data) => {